Meiguro/simplyjs/README.md

 #### Accel.peek(callback)

 Peeks at the current accelerometer value.
-You pass a callback function that will be called with the data point as an event.
+The callback function will be called with the data point as an event.

 ````js
 Accel.peek(function(data)) {